calvinKLyeung/BPlusTreeDBMS/README.md

 - Root node can hold fewer than ⌈(ORDER_M - 1) / 2⌉ pointers, however, it must hold at least two pointers, unless the tree consists of only one node

 **B+Tree implementation** <br>
 I was not able to figure out how to assign pointers to point to persistent storage in the hard disk.
 Therefore, I decided to store the data within the Leaf Nodes in heap memory instead.
 It turns out implementing a data structure from scratch, like designing my own test cases with expected input and output values, is way more tricky than I thought.
 Also, Memory allocation and management with plane pointer for more than a few lines of code is way more difficult than expected.
+In addition, for simplicity, the current B+Tree database does NOT accept duplicate index key.
 Right now, the so called B+Tree database feels like a associative array in practice but with the item in sorted order. <br>

 **Memory Leaks Status** <br>
 I thought the project might be a good chance to practice pointer and memory management.